CanHeBeatGokuthou/apbd-2026-ang-tut5/README.md

 DiscountCalculator:
-Well it's idea is selfexplainatory it takes raw data and return a specyfic discount(here also at the beggining is part of code that is nowhere use but it's a leftover from my original idea). it's a Single Responsibility Principle(SRP) class
+Well it's idea is selfexplainatory it takes raw data and return a specyfic discount.
+It's a Single Responsibility Principle(SRP) class